vktr274/computer-vision-image-correction-enhancement/README.md

 ![Lab only L channel equalized](images/lab_only_l.png)

+The best results were achieved by equalizing L channel in the Lab color space and the Y channel in the YCrCb color space.
+Equalizing the V channel in the HSV color space produced images that were not uniform in brightness.
+Equalizing the Y channel in the XYZ color space did not produce good results.

 ### Gamma Correction on RGB Images

 We tried to correct the gamma of one of the original RGB images and then visualize the results.
 We used 5 different gamma values: 0.5, 0.8, 1.2, 1.8, and 2.5.